DSCN2645

 Large items that do not break down: Wheat grass mats, flower arrangements, coconut shells

-Egg shells look like litter in the landscape, you may wish to grind them first.
+Egg shells look like litter in the landscape, you may wish to bake and grind them first.
+They are calcium rich.

 Although most materials will decompose eventually, in urban systems, omit all meat and eggs.
 Avocado pits do not break down and can be problematic.